Quantum volume: Introduction

 Quantum computers are difficult to compare.
 Quantum volume is a single number designed to show all around performance.
 It is a measurement and not a calculation, and takes into account several features of a quantum computer, starting with its number of qubits—other measures used are gate and measurement errors, crosstalk and connectivity.

 IBM defined its Quantum Volume metric because a classical computer's transistor count and a quantum computer's quantum bit count aren't the same.
 Qubits decohere with a resulting loss of performance so a few fault tolerant bits are more valuable as a performance measure than a larger number of noisy, error-prone qubits.

 Generally, the larger the quantum volume, the more complex the problems a quantum computer can solve.

-Alternative benchmarks, such as Cross-entropy benchmarking, reliable Quantum Operations per Second (rQOPS) proposed by Microsoft, Circuit Layer Operations Per Second (CLOPS) proposed by IBM and IonQ's Algorithmic qubits, have also been proposed.
+Alternative benchmarks include Cross-entropy benchmarking, reliable Quantum Operations per Second (rQOPS) proposed by Microsoft, Circuit Layer Operations Per Second (CLOPS) proposed by IBM and Algorithmic qubits proposed by IonQ.